cheerfulstoic/ecto_watch/README.md

  * Developers may forget to call these functions and make updates directly through `MyApp.Repo.*`.
  * Often different standards of PubSub messages are used. [^1]
- * Often full records are sent which can scale poorly since messages in Elixir are copied in memory when sent.
+ * Often full records are used which can scale poorly since messages in Elixir are copied in memory when sent.
  * Sometimes records are sent preloaded with different associations in different cases, requiring either careful coordination or sending all associations regardless of where they are needed.

 By getting updates directly from PostgreSQL, EctoWatch ensures that messages are sent for *every* change (even changes from other clients of the database).
 EctoWatch also establishes a simple, standardized set of messages for inserts, updates, and deletes so that there can be consistency across your application.
 By default only the id of the record is sent (makeing for smaller messages).

+## Example use-cases for `EctoWatch`

+ * Updating LiveView in real-time
+ * Sending emails when a record is updated
+ * Updating a cache when a record is updated
+ * Sending a webhook request to inform another system about a change

 ## Usage

-To use EctoWatch, you need to add it to your supervision tree and specify watches for Ecto schemas and update types.
+To use EctoWatch, you need to add it to your supervision tree and specify watchers for Ecto schemas and update types.
 It would look something like this in your `application.ex` file (after `MyApp.Repo` and `MyApp.PubSub`):

 ```elixir
   {EctoWatch,